troydaniels/troydaniels.github.io/_posts/2017-01-07-building-a-compiler-p2.markdown

 <br>
 And since my C is a little rusty, and I'd prefer to leverage a scripting language, I'm going to write the whole compiler in PHP.
 <br>

 ---

 <br>
-_*The two caveats being that of course computers don't have infinite memory, and that I'd like to see my language in action, so I'll be printing to the screen._
+_*The two caveats being that of course computers don't have infinite memory, and that I'd like to see my language in action, so I'll have a print function._